MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-regex-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, şablon parametresi *Elem*ile eş anlamlıdır.
+Tür, *Eled*şablon parametresinin bir eş anlamlısıdır.

 ## <a name="see-also"></a>Ayrıca bkz.